Hiking & Trekking Tours & Trips in Austria

 - Lake Walking in Austria’s Salzkammergut 8/7

-Duration 8 days Destinations Neustift im Stubaital, Franz-Senn-Hütte, Dresdner Hütte, Bremer Hütte, Innsbrucker Hütte Age Range up to 80 year olds Operated in English, German Distance 27 mi Operator World of Mountains GmbH From
+Duration 8 days Destinations Neustift im Stubaital, Franz-Senn-Hütte, Dresdner Hütte, Bremer Hütte, Innsbrucker Hütte Age Range Ages 18+ Operated in English, German Distance 27 mi Operator World of Mountains GmbH From

 Austria's legendary Berliner Höhenweg features daily ascents up to 1,350m.
 The path crosses dramatic Schönbichler Scharte at 3,060m and historic Schwarzsteinmoor.
 Wire-secured sections and snowfields dot the 60km route through the pristine Zillertal Alps.